- 2 Bedrooms

 - Smoke Detectors

 - Towels Provided

 - Washing Machine

-About this PropertyThis villa is in the ideal location to adore all the amazing niceties The SeaCrest has to offer.
-This gorgeously furbished, thoroughly redone villa is the only unit available in SeaCrest with exposed brick accents and top of the line furnishings .
-Relish the open living, dining and kitchen area with high end finishes and appliances.
+About this PropertyThis villa is in the ideal location to savor all the excellent niceties The SeaCrest has to offer.
+This splendidly furbished, thoroughly redone villa is the only unit available in SeaCrest with exposed brick accents and top of the line furnishings .
+Appreciate the open living, dining and kitchen area with high end finishes and appliances.
 Each bedroom offers a king size bed and private ensuite bathroom.
 Another unique feature is that the unit has a three bedroom villa across the hall that can be rented separately.
 Please inquire about availability and rental prices.

 The SeaCrest Resort is in the Coligny Beach area of Hilton Head Island with dining, shopping, and entertainment all within walking distance.
 There are many activities available in the area, but most importantly the wide, sandy beaches are right at your doorstep.

 • 2 Outdoor Pools (Heated in March & April) *Dates Subject to Change

 • Indoor resistance pool

 • Community elevators located in the parking garage

 • 2 bathrooms